JEThornley/COMM420/content/session4/demo.md

 weight = 15  # Order that this section will appear.

 title = "Session 4"
-subtitle = "High-Frequency Trading & Algorithmic Trading"
+subtitle = "Algorithmic Trading & High-Frequency Trading"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.